-As a busy and bustling port, Savannah maritime workers face many dangers on the job.
+As a busy and bustling port in Savannah, Georgia, maritime workers face many dangers on the job.
 From falls to being struck with cargo to being hit by trucks or forklifts, the work of longshoremen and seamen is difficult and dangerous.
 There are laws to protect them, though, and Savannah maritime lawyers are ready to help ensure those rights after an accident.

 Get Matched with a Leading Maritime Attorney in Your Area